-Speak About It: This year, the university hosted an interactive, theatre-based bystander intervention program called "Speak About It "during Orientation Part II.
+Bystander Intervention Training: In 2018 and 2019, the university hosted interactive, theatre-based bystander intervention programs during the fall semester called "Speak About It."
 This live, interactive presentation empowers students to foster healthier relationships and build healthier communities by directly addressing issues of consent, sexual assault prevention and bystander intervention.
 It also provides young people with the tools to speak openly and honestly about sex and sexuality.
 Attendance was required for all students living in university housing.